gnayrr/epithet/README.md

 3. `.on()`

   Turn on enhancements for all previously enhanced elements.
-This reverses the affect of `epithet.off()`.
+This reverses the effect of `epithet.off()`.

 ###.off